 "The LL.M.
 (Master of Laws) is an internationally recognized postgraduate law degree.
 It is usually obtained by completing a one-year full-time program.
 The LL.M. is a higher academic degree, comparable to an MBA in business and management.
 Law students and professionals frequently pursue the LL.M. to gain expertise in a specialized field of law, for example in the area of tax law or international law.
 Many law firms prefer job candidates with an LL.M. degree because it indicates that a lawyer has acquired advanced, specialized legal training, and is qualified to work in a multinational legal environment. [quote fr. www.llm-guide.com/what-is-an-llm 2010.01.09]

-Dil Gosal is a cross border lawyer, practising as a barrister & solicitor from his Surrey offices for Metro Vancouver, BC clients/ as well as being a licensed Criminal Defense attorney in Washington State, USA.
+Dil Gosal was a cross border lawyer, practising as a barrister & solicitor from his Surrey offices for Metro Vancouver, BC clients/ as well as being a licensed Criminal Defense attorney in Washington State, USA.

 Introduction to the US Grand Jury Click here to article originally written for Canadians TV viewers who have little or no understanding of the use of Grand Jury Trials in USA Justice System.